Alcatel-Lucent completes upgrade of Apollo undersea cable system

 - Repeaters, branching units and power feeding equipment are produced in Greenwich, UK, on the site where the world’s first transatlantic cable was manufactured in 1858.
 Today, the site houses modern production and clean room facilities as well as office space for project management and marine operations teams.

-- Our cable manufacturing facility in Calais, France, is the largest in the world, with a production capacity of 3500 km of cable per month.
+- Our cable manufacturing facility in Calais, France, is the largest in the world, with an annual production capacity of 45,000 kms.

 - Our equipment manufacturing and test facility in Trieste, Italy, has extensive production capabilities for submarine line terminal equipment.